-We will be using digitally encoded Lotek MCFT2-3A-M gastric implanted radio tags for the duration of the study.
+We used digitally encoded Lotek MCFT2-3A-M gastric implanted radio tags for the duration of the study.
 The radio tags are 16x46mm in size, and have an air weight of 16 grams.
 The tags are outfitted with motion sensors capable of emitting both active and inactive codes.
 A radio tag implanted in a live swimming fish will continually transmit an active code.
-In the event the tag has been regurgitated or the fish has been depredated, the tag will emit an inactive code after laying motionless for a 24 hour delay period.
-The motion sensor feature will greatly assist in determining tag regurgitation rates and depredation events of individual fish.
+In the event the tag has been regurgitated or the fish has been depredated, the tag will emit a different (inactive) code after lying motionless for a 24 hour period.

-Tags will use Lotek's 2000 code set, and spread out over 5 different narrowband radio frequencies consisting of 150.680, 150.720, 151.520, 151.720, and 151.800.
+Radio tags were equally distributed over 5 different narrowband radio frequencies consisting of 150.680, 150.720, 151.520, 151.720, and 151.800.
 The motion sensor feature of the radio tags limits the number of tags to 100 per frequency.
-With an anticipated number of tags ranging from 400-500 per year (see sampling design below), it was necessary to use 5 different frequencies.
-The use of 5 frequencies will also reduce the incident of emitted signal collisions that compromise the ability of receivers to detect and record individual tag codes.
-To further alleviate tag collisions within individual frequencies, 4 different burst rates will be used consisting of 3.5, 4.0, 4.5, and 5.0 seconds.
-The operational life of tags will range from 330 days to 185 days.
-With tagging efforts spread over an 8 month period, it was necessary to vary the tag life to ensure tags from one year are not emitting signals into the next years study period.
-As an example, steelhead tagged in September and October will receive a tag with a life expectancy of 330 days, expected to last through August or September of the following year.
-A steelhead tagged in April will receive a tag with a life expectancy of 185 days, also expected to last through September before termination.
+With an anticipated number of tags ranging from 400-500 per year, it was necessary to use 5 different frequencies.
+The use of 5 frequencies also reduced the incident of signal collisions that that have a tendency to compromise the ability of receivers to distinguish and record individual tag codes.
+To further alleviate tag collisions within individual frequencies, 4 different burst rates were used including 3.5, 4.0, 4.5, and 5.0 second burst rates.
+The operational life of tags ranged from 330 days to 185 days.
+With the tagging effort spread over an 8 month period, it was necessary to vary the tag life to ensure tags from one year are not emitting signals into the next years study period.
+For example, steelhead tagged in September and October received a tag with a life expectancy of 330 days, expected to last through August or September of the following year.
+A steelhead tagged in April received a tag with a life expectancy of 185 days, also expected to last through September before termination.